 To finish the sauce, add pineapple chunks and puree with an immersion blender or by transferring to a standing blender.

-Heat oil in a wok or Dutch oven to 375°F as registered on an instant read thermometer.
-Carefully add 10 to 12 crab rangoons to the oil.
-Cook, adjust flame to maintain temperature and agitating and flipping them constantly with a wire mesh spider until crisp and golden brown, about 3 minutes.
+Heat oil in a wok or Dutch oven to 375°F (190°C) as registered on an instant read thermometer.
+Carefully add 10 to 12 wontons to the oil.
+Cook, adjusting flame to maintain temperature and agitating and flipping them constantly with a wire mesh spider until crisp and golden brown, about 3 minutes.
 Transfer to a paper towel-lined bowl to drain, season with salt, and serve immediately with sweet and sour sauce.